General

 Do we lose any remaining Hope Scholarship Funds at the end of the instructional school year?

-No, remaining Hope Scholarship funds will rollover into the new school year as long as your student remains eligible for the Program.
+No, remaining Hope Scholarship funds will rollover into the new school year as long as your student remains eligible for the Program, and you submit the required continued participation confirmation by the June 15th deadline.

 Education Service Providers / Schools